 Current elementary school methods of instruction, lesson planning, computer applications, student assessment, and classroom management.
 Thirty hours of observation-practicum in the schools.
 Students must provide their own transportation.
 This course must be taken PRIOR to student teaching.
 Prerequisites: EDU 205, 215, 230, 240, admission to the Teacher Education Program, and junior standing.
-BOSTWICK
+No S/U option.
+JACOBS

 317. Methods of Elementary Science and Social Studies

 Current elementary school methods in the teaching of natural science and social studies.
 Special emphasis on the development of interdisciplinary methods, the development of curricular units, lesson design, computer applications, student assessment, and classroom management.
 Thirty hours of observation-practicum in the schools.
 Students must provide their own transportation.
 This course must be taken PRIOR to student teaching.
-Prerequisite: EDU 314.
+No S/U option.
 BOSTWICK

 318. Methods of Elementary Language Arts and Reading

 Current elementary school methods in the teaching of reading, instructional planning, language acquisition, student assessment, and teaching materials in the field of elementary language arts and reading.
 Reading Recovery, Title I, and other reading support programs are addressed.
 Development of a curriculum unit in both subject areas.
 Thirty hours of observation-practicum in the schools.
 Students must provide their own transportation.
 This course must be taken PRIOR to student teaching.
-Prerequisite: EDU 317.
+No S/U option.
+JACOBS

 319. Children's Literature

 Comparative study of literary texts for children, including instructional planning, the teaching of reading, the use of literature with elementary students, and student assessment.
 Thirty hours of observation-practicum in the schools.
 Students must provide their own transportation.
 This course must be taken PRIOR to student teaching.
-Prerequisite: EDU 318.
+No S/U option.
+BOSTWICK

 322. Secondary Arts, Languages, and Adolescent Literature